 The best digs are categorized at “Gulf Front.”
 These have a great view of Clearwater Beach and an extra large furnished terrace.
 The two-bedroom ones have a full living room and kitchen separate from the bedrooms.

-Book the Hyatt Regency Clearwater beach direct at the official site or check prices at Expedia or Priceline.
+Book the Hyatt Regency Clearwater beach direct at the official site or check prices at Expedia.
 Rates dip below $200 in low season, but are more frequently starting at $250 to $300.
 Unfortunately, the resort fee scourge has struck Florida’s Pinellas County bigtime, so you’ll be socked an addition $31 a day for such special amenities as “pool access” “fitness center access,” and the WiFi now included in the rates in the majority of USA hotels now.
 So add $31 to any nightly rate you see online, plus $28 a day for parking if you drive.
 On the plus side, one or two kids can stay for free if sleeping on existing beds—including the fold-out sofa bed.

 Review and photos by editor Tim Leffel, who was hosted one night at the property for purposes of review.